Agriculture (AG)

 AG 2374.
 Metal Fabrication and Welding Technology for Agriculture.

 This course covers the principles and practices of applied metallurgy and welding.
-Emphasis is given to the management of the technologies and techniques associated with oxy-fuel cutting, shielded metal arc welding (SMAW), Gas Metal Arc Welding (GMAW), Gas Tungsten Arc Welding (GTAW), and Plasma Arc Cutting (PAC).
+Emphasis is given to the management of the technologies and techniques associated with oxy-fuel cutting, oxy-fuel welding, shielded metal arc welding (SMAW), Gas Metal Arc Welding (GMAW), Gas Tungsten Arc Welding (GTAW), and Plasma Arc Cutting (PAC).
+Students demonstrate techniques associated with cutting, bending, and fusing similar metals to fabricate projects found in the agricultural industry.
+Emphasis is placed on safety procedures outlined by state and federal regulations.
 Prerequisite: AG 2373 with a grade of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required